gtechsltn/Full-Stack-DOTNET-Developer/README.md

 * Unit Testing
 * **pdevito3 craftsman** (Wrapt)

+# Exception Handling

+## System.IO.PathTooLongException

+The specified path, file name, or both are too long.
+The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.

+* Use **AlphaFS** if you need **symbolic link support**, deeper file system operations, and are working only on Windows.
+* Use ZetaLongPaths if you need **cross-platform support**, a simpler API, and just need basic file handling with long paths.

 ## Boilerplate List
 * [Boilerplate List](https://boilerplatelist.com)
 * [Next Boiler Plate - Black Friday Sale Live](https://www.nextboilerplate.com/)